 Wayne stepped in to help me and we installed the baseboards.
 I am the painter and clean up.
 He’s the details guy.
 He makes the cuts and installs.

-Next, we measured and cut all our boards.
+We measured and cut all our boards.
 We just used nicer plywood and trim.
 I knew I was going to paint the shelves so we didn’t use stain grade, but a nicer quality than a utilitarian type plywood.

 I wanted a chunky trim with a lip on the edge so no slippage on the shelves for the dishes to fall.
 So, we installed 1 x 2 trim centered on the edge.